 Alaris' subsidiaries provide cash financing to private companies at an agreed-upon valuation in exchange for a pre-determined Distribution from such private companies.
-We receive our Distributions monthly but determine the amount 12 months in advance and adjust the Distributions each year based upon a mutually agreed "top-line" financial performance measure of a Partner (for example, the percentage change in gross revenues, gross profit, same-store sales, same clinic sales or same customer net sales).
+We receive our Distributions monthly or quarterly but determine the amount 12 months in advance and adjust the Distributions each year based upon a mutually agreed "top-line" financial performance measure of a Partner (for example, the percentage change in gross revenues, gross profit, same-store sales, same clinic sales or same customer net sales).
 In keeping with our business objective of generating predictable and stable cash flows, adjustments to our Distributions are based only on organic growth or organic decline of a particular Partner.
 As such, we do not factor any growth or decline in a Partner from acquisitions, greenfield (new) locations/divisions or closures of existing locations when our agreements are based on a "same location" basis into such adjustment for a specified period of time (typically, 12-24 months), following which it is considered a normalized/organic part of the business.

-Our Distributions rank in priority to each Partner's common equity in the payment of for most of our Partners in a liquidation.
+Our Distributions rank in priority to each Partner's common equity in the payment of for most of our Partners in a liquidation or third party.
 In addition, Partners generally pay our Distribution out of pre-tax earnings, making the after-tax cost of our financing attractive to our Partners by reducing the taxable income of the remaining equity owners.
-Our financed capital is characterized as equity (with the exception of a portion of our investment in Federal Resources, GWM, Amur and Brown & Settle) and, as a result, we do not require a principal repayment or return of capital, which allows Partner ownership to focus on long-term objectives rather than the short-term objectives it may have otherwise had to focus on with financing from a traditional equity sponsor.
+Our financed capital is characterized as equity (with the exception of a portion of our investment in GWM and Amur) and, as a result, we do not require a principal repayment or return of capital, which allows Partner ownership to focus on long-term objectives rather than the short-term objectives it may have otherwise had to focus on with financing from a traditional equity sponsor.

-In certain situations, Alaris may look to supplement its standard preferred equity structure with common equity.
+In certain situations, Alaris may look to supplement its preferred equity structure with common equity.
 When Alaris purchases common equity, it will represent a minority percentage of our aggregate investment in a Partner.
-Alaris will continue to utilize its preferred equity structure as the majority of an investment to ensure the investments are cash accretive and remain inline with our strategic objectives.
+Alaris will continue to utilize its preferred equity structure as the majority of an investment to ensure the investments are cash accretive and remain in-line with our strategic objectives.
 Alaris believes that the use of common equity in certain transactions will: (a) better align our interests with those of our Partners; (b) provide higher overall returns on investments than preferred equity alone; and (c) enable Alaris to increase our capital deployment by allowing us to increase our participation in the capital structure to be more competitive when required.
+Alaris also continually evaluates its investment structure and strategies to ensure it is in the best position to maximize unitholder value.
+As such, Alaris may look at additional innovative investment structures that can increase Alaris' growth profile.

 Generally, the equity Alaris owns has very limited or no voting rights; accordingly, Alaris' ability to exercise direct control and influence over the operations of a Partner is limited.
-However, we have numerous positive and negative contractual covenants in place with our Partners designed to protect our Distributions (see "Summary of Partner Agreements - Alaris Consent Rights" below for more information regarding such covenants).
+However, we have numerous positive and negative contractual covenants with our preferred equity in place with our Partners designed to protect our Distributions (see "Summary of Partner Agreements - Alaris Consent Rights" below for more information regarding such covenants).
 Alaris' prior consent is required for items outside of the ordinary course of business, including, without limitation: